1~20 item / All 20 items

 Free membership registration

-■Overview These are dual element contact probes used for flaw detection of steel plates and round bars, and for applications such as flaw detection and thickness measurement of steel plates, pipes, and tanks.
-They also include dual element angle probes used for inspecting welded joints, and dual element longitudinal wave angle probes used for flaw detection of austenitic stainless steel welds.
-Customization of appearance and inter-axial distance is available.
+■Overview These are dual element probes used for flaw detection of steel plates and round bars, and for applications such as flaw detection and thickness measurement of steel plates, pipes, and tanks.
+They also include dual element angle beamed probes used for inspecting welded joints, and dual element longitudinal wave angle beamed probes used for flaw detection of austenitic stainless-steel welds.
+Customization of the shape of the probe and convergence distance is available.
+We also offer dual-element probe that meet the specifications defined in JIS G 0801.

 Added to bookmarks